 The question is, how can someone doing a low carb diet avoid potential pitfalls when dining out?
 I’m going to share my fast food keto options when dining out and will give you the confidence to choose wisely.

-It’s important to keep in mind not every person doing a keto diet has the same macro needs, so keep that in mind when you choose what restaurant to order from.
+Not every person doing a keto diet has the same macro needs, so choose wisely what restaurant to order from.

 Keto Fast Food

 We all know that eating homemade is always best, but sometimes a quick low carb fast-food choice is the only way to go when life gets hectic.